riksu-raksu/ci-configuration/docs/pages/platforms/azure/index.md

 Instead of extending configuration files provided by Kólga, you will need to provide a whole Azure Pipelines YAML file yourself.
 This document includes a working example file at the end.

-There are two Docker images devops/azure-kolga-demo:master and

 ## **Configuration variables**

-To use the example configuration file, you need to create a Variable Group named 'kolga-vars' in the Azure Pipelines Library, and provide values for these variables:
+To use the example configuration file, you need to create a Variable Group named `kolga-vars` in the Azure Pipelines Library, and provide values for these variables:

 | variable name               | example value                                |
 |-----------------------------|----------------------------------------------|